 In late 2017 the former director and owner of a concrete company was fined $151,875 under the Fair Trading Act.
 The company said it was supplying Australian-made Hebel aerated cladding panels when it was in fact supplying products from a Chinese manufacturer.
 The company supplied the panels for at least 83 properties between 2007 and 2010.

-The Fair Trading Act has also covered unfair contract terms since March 2015.
+The Fair Trading Act also covers unfair contract terms.
 This relates to clauses in standard form consumer contracts (contracts that consumers have to accept on a take-it-or-leave-it basis).

 The Commerce Commission can go to court to challenge clauses that they think create a significant imbalance between the rights of companies and consumers.
 Unfair contract terms could be unenforceable, even if the consumer has signed a contract knowing that they were in it.
 This relates to contract fine print, not the main subject matter.

-The Commerce Commission has created a user-friendly website about consumer law for the construction industry.
+The Commerce Commission has useful information for the construction and property industry here.